cdev-framework/cdev-website/content/blogs/coldstarts.md

 ### So what is a Cold Start?
 Another time that people most likely notice the speed limitations of computers is when turning one on.
 We must sit waiting for the computer to power on and return to a usable state.
 Servers have a similar phenomenon where they must run initialization steps before they are ready to handle traffic.
 Some of this initialization is from the underlying system and some is code written by the developer.

-**A Cold Start is the time that is takes for an autoscalled computing unit to be initialized and reach the state that it can begin handling requests.**
+**A Cold Start is the time that is takes for an autoscaled computing unit to be initialized and reach the state that it can begin handling requests.**

 For traditional applications, the Cold Start when adding another version of the application was in the range of powering on a computer (> 1 min) as the Cloud Provider was most likely providing a new Virtual Machine for that unit.
 This meant that the autoscaling trigger had to be set at a point that it was unlikely that the current machines would be overwhelmed before the new machine had finished the Cold Start.
 As long as the increase in traffic was not too rapid, the end users would not notice the cold start as the already provisioned machines would handle the requests.